The Bridge in The Sky & Gorges Du Tarn Motorcycle Tour

 We have been running this tour since 2006.
 It has always been very popular and is the ideal introduction to touring in France as we take you through beautiful and unspoilt central France to the spectacular Millau Bridge over the River Tarn in Southern France.
 The bridge designed by Norman Foster is the tallest suspension bridge in the world (1,132 ft) - taller than the Eiffel Tower!

 Most participants will want to use the quick and easy Euro-tunnel crossing from Folkestone to Calais.
 Obviously, if you wish to use an alternative crossing then we can help you with this.
-On the first day you will be heading towards our lovely house in France near the beautiful Spa town of Bagnoles de L'Orne.
-This is where we spend our summers as such we know the area and the best roads.
+On the first day we will be heading towards the beautiful Spa town of Bagnoles de L'Orne.
+This is where we have spent alot of summers exploring and as such we know the area and the best roads.

 Up early to enjoy breakfast and then we are off, traveling deep into the Loire valley.
 A UNESCO world heritage site, this region is world renowned for its sophisticated cities, luxuriant landscape and magnificent food and wine.
 We will take the opportunity to stop off at beautiful Saumur, renowned for wine, chateau, troglodyte dwellings, and mushroom caves!
 There will be plenty of stops for coffee and lunch as we spend time enjoying this unspoiled area of France.

 We will spend the evening in a beautiful converted Manor House, beautiful setting, swimming pool & lovely evening meal await.